lejaja9/Riddlers/README.md

 * **[07/16/21 Riddler Express and Classic](https://fivethirtyeight.com/features/can-you-win-the-penalty-shootout/)**
     * **Express:**
     For the sake of simplicity, let's assume that the length of the stick is 1.
 When Fatch fetches the stick (say that 10 times fast), we know that the top portion will be painted black and the bottom portion white.
 We can denote the black area with length x and the white area with length 1-x (note that black + white = 1).
-    We want to know the probability Fetch and Fitch fetch the stick by biting in the same colored area, which will be black-black (x)^2 or white-white (1-x)^2, so x^2 + (1-x)^2.
+    We want to know the probability Fetch and Fitch fetch the stick by biting in the same colored area, which will be black-black, (x)^2, or white-white, (1-x)^2, so x^2 + (1-x)^2.
 Because Fatch bites the stick at a random point, we know that the length of x (and thus the length of 1-x) will be distributed uniformly from 0 to 1.
 We can integrate the equation above from the interval (0,1) (I lost my handy TI-84 so I put it into SciPy) to find our answer of **0.667**.

     	![](Vizes/0716expressintegral.png "Photo credits goes to WolframAlpha")